mskf3000/Tutorials-and-Cheat-Sheets/PHP - Compiling and Installing PHP 5.1.6 in Ubuntu 12.04.md

-# Cheat Sheet - PHP - Compiling and Installing PHP 5.1.6 in Ubuntu 12.04
+# PHP - Compiling and Installing PHP 5.1.6 in Ubuntu 12.04

 By Jack Szwergold, October 13, 2015